GregoryRobetertson/capstone-level-2/README.md

 - city news wouldn't display.

 # Solution
-- I solved the first blocker by realizing there were a typo error in my code.
+- I solved the first blocker by realizing I had a typo in my code.

 ### Day 2: API Integration and Class Implementation